openshift/enhancements/enhancements/microshift/disabling-storage-components.md

       be aware of or want.
   - `.storage.with-csi-components:` **Array**.
 Empty array or null value defaults to not deploying additional CSI components.
-    - Excepted values are: ['csi-snapshot-controller']
+    - Expected values are: ['csi-snapshot-controller']
     - Even though it's the most common csi components, the csi-driver should not be part of this list because it is required, and usually deployed, by the storage provider.